frcdesign/FRCDesign.org/docs/learning-course/stage2/2B-basicShooter.md

     !!!
 Note
         Reductions or upductions are usually done with belts as they can maintain high speeds without maintenance and you can perform the ratio across a distance easily with the ratio between the pulleys.
 It's important to try to use pulleys larger than 24 teeth and keep the tooth engagement of the pulleys high to maximize energy transfer without wear (this is especially important to consider when using a double-sided belt run).

 ???
-Concept "Contact Time and Compression (Energy Transfer)"
+Concept "Wrap and Compression (Energy Transfer)"

     Contact time, compression, and shooter wheel material are all important factors for how much energy is transferred from the shooter wheels to the game piece.
 You may have high shooter wheel speeds, but without contact time, compression, grip, and the energy to transfer (moment of inertia), the game piece won't be able to speed up enough before it leaves the shooter.

-    Contact time is the duration for which the game piece remains in contact with the spinning wheel.
+    Wrap is the distance for which the game piece remains in contact with the spinning wheel.
 A longer contact time allows more energy transfer from the wheel to the game piece.
 Of course, this requires there to be a good amount of inertia to keep the speed of the flywheel from dipping too much.
 When you design for contact time, you may find that a larger diameter wheel often allows for a longer contact time with the game piece.
 As a result, it is prioritized to have a large diameter wheel with a long contact distance

     Compression is a delicate balance; compress it too little and the energy transfer will be bad, but compress it too much and it will introduce unnecessary friction and lose efficiency.
 Compression usually needs to be prototyped depending on the game piece.
 For most feeder mechanisms, you can introduce compliance in the mechanism to increase grip and contact time (i.e. using [compliance wheels](https://www.andymark.com/products/4-in-compliant-wheels-options)), but you don't want to use squishy wheels for shooter wheels as they will expand and can even explode when spun faster, making shots inconsistent.